Brennall/HFH-SRD/Chapter02.md

 Hit Dice:        | 1d4
 Maximum Level:   | 14

 Thieves have a range of unique skills associated with their profession that make them very handy companions in adventures.
 However, thieves can be a bit shady and they sometimes are not as trustworthy as other classes.
-A thief will usually belong to a Thieves’ Guild from the character’s local town, where he can seek shelter and information between adventures.
-At the Judge’s discretion, a thief may have to forfeit a portion of his earnings to the guild in exchange for protection.
+A thief will usually belong to a Thieves' Guild from the character's local town, where he can seek shelter and information between adventures.
+At the Judge's discretion, a thief may have to forfeit a portion of his earnings to the guild in exchange for protection.
 Thieves are everywhere, from the slums to the highest halls of the government.

 Thieves are trained combatants, although not as skilled as fighters.
 At first level, thieves hit an unarmored foe (AC 0) with an attack throw of 10+.
 They advance in attack throws and saving throws by two points every four levels of experience.
 Because of their need of stealth and free movement, thieves cannot wear armor heavier than leather, and they cannot use shields.
 They may use any missile weapons and any one-handed melee weapons, and may wield a weapon in each hand if desired.

 A thief also has the ability to backstab.
 He must catch an opponent unaware of his presence, either by surprise or by moving silently and/or hiding in shadows to sneak up on his opponent.
 When backstabbing, the thief will receive an attack bonus of +4 and, if successful, deal additional damage for every four levels he has attained.
 A thief at 1st through 4th levels does double the normal damage, at 5th-8th levels does triple the normal damage, at 9th-12th levels does quadruple the normal damage, and at 13th level or higher does quintuple the normal damage.

 Thieves have the following range of skills, which improve as the thief gains levels according to the progression on the Thief Skills table.
 When a thief attempts to make use of one of his skills, the character or Judge will make a proficiency throw of 1d20.
 (Usually the Judge will make rolls for these abilities, because a thief is not always aware when he has failed.)
 After applying any relevant modifiers (e.g. due to the complexity of a lock), the result is compared to the target value listed on the Thief Skills table below for the appropriate skill.
-A result that is greater than or equal to the value listed for the proficiency throw that corresponds to the thief’s level is a success.
+A result that is greater than or equal to the value listed for the proficiency throw that corresponds to the thief's level is a success.
 A roll of 20 is always a success, and a roll of 1 is always a failure.

-Opening Locks:  With the aid of thieves’ tools, a thief may pick mechanical locks.
+Opening Locks:  With the aid of thieves' tools, a thief may pick mechanical locks.
 He may only try to pick a particular lock once, and if he fails, he may not try the same lock again until he reaches a higher experience level.
 The Judge may apply bonuses or penalties to the roll, depending on the complexity of the lock.

 Finding and Removing Traps:  Through careful inspection and probing, a thief may find hidden traps and then attempt to disable or discharge the trap harmlessly.
 A thief may only try to find or remove a trap once in any given area. .
 The Judge may apply bonuses or penalties to the roll, depending on the complexity of the trap.
 If the thief fails, he may not try again until he reaches a higher experience level.
 Note that these are separate skills, for a thief must find a trap before he can remove it.

-**Picking Pockets**: This skill is the bread and butter of non-adventuring thieves for it is a quick source of income — though not without peril.
+**Picking Pockets**: This skill is the bread and butter of non-adventuring thieves for it is a quick source of income - though not without peril.
 A throw that is less than half the target value means that the intended target notices the thieving attempt.
-The Judge will then make a reaction roll with a -3 penalty to determine the intended victim’s reaction.
+The Judge will then make a reaction roll with a -3 penalty to determine the intended victim's reaction.

 **Moving Silently**: Thieves may move with total silence.
 When successful, even keen eared guards will not hear the movements of a thief.
 However, the thief always thinks he is successful in this skill, and will not know otherwise unless and until others react to his presence.
-Thieves may move silently at ½ their standard combat movement rate without penalty.
-If they move greater than ½ speed, they take a -5 penalty to the proficiency throw.
+Thieves may move silently at  1/2  their standard combat movement rate without penalty.
+If they move greater than  1/2  speed, they take a -5 penalty to the proficiency throw.
 If they run, they take a -10 penalty.

 **Climbing Walls**: Thieves are adept at scaling sheer surfaces, including walls or steep cliffs.
-They require a proficiency throw for each 100’ they intend to climb.
+They require a proficiency throw for each 100' they intend to climb.
 If the roll fails, they fall a distance equal to half the attempted distance, plus the distance covered by any previous throws, taking 1d6 points of damage per 10 feet.
-Thieves climb at ¼ their standard combat movement rate.
+Thieves climb at  1/4  their standard combat movement rate.

 **Hiding in Shadows**: A thief may attempt to skulk unseen in the cover of darkness.
 A thief will always think he is successful in this skill, and will not know otherwise until others react to his presence.
 A thief will remain hidden so long as he stays motionless.
 If he moves, he must make a new proficiency throw to hide.